melles1991/usecuewebsite/index.md

 ---
-title: I am a web developer based in Amsterdam.
+title: I am a web performance engineer from Amsterdam.
 layout: home
 ---

-I create and host elegant, hand-coded websites and web applications for my clients.
+I create and host fast, elegant websites and web applications for my clients.
 [Interested?](/about/)